 Q: What are polarized sunglasses?

-A: Polarized lenses in sunglasses have a chemical treatment that reduce glare.
-Glare is when light is reflected off solid surface or water.
+A: Polarized lenses in sunglasses have a chemical treatment that reduces glare.
+Glare is when light is reflected off a solid surface or water.
 The treatment neutralizes this glare resulting in being able to see more clearly while reducing harmful UV rays.

-Q: What are the benefits to polarized sunglasses?
+Q: What are the benefits of polarized sunglasses?

 A: Polarized lenses give you increased visibility and comfort by blocking blinding glare.
 Your vision is improved in bright sunlight and they increase contrast for enhanced visibility.

 Q: Are Polarized lenses worth it?

 A: Short answer: YES!
 Glare is not only a nuisance, it decreases your depth perception and distorts colors.
 Having better visibility will of course increase your riding safety.
 There is no reason not to wear sunglasses with polarized lenses.